neondatabase/neon/docs/rfcs/025-generation-numbers.md

-This RFC has broad similarities to the proposal to implement a MVCC scheme in S3 object names, but this RFC avoids a general purpose transaction scheme in favour of more specialized "generations" that work like a transaction ID that always has the same lifetime as a pageserver process and/or tenant attachment.
+This RFC has broad similarities to the proposal to implement a MVCC scheme in S3 object names, but this RFC avoids a general purpose transaction scheme in favour of more specialized "generations" that work like a transaction ID that always has the same lifetime as a pageserver process or tenant attachment, whichever is shorter.

 ## Requirements